MaShisongLab/SingleCellGGM_Network_Analysis_Tutorial/README.md

 mcl mca.ggm.network.txt -I 1.7 -scheme 7 -o MCLresult -te 20 --abc
 ```

-## 3. Convert the MCLresult refulst file into a table with module information in R.
+## 3. Convert the MCLresult result file into a table with module information in R

 We will use R to do the job.